Mikhail Kalinin: Early political career

-Kalinin was an early and devoted adherent of the Bolshevik faction of the RSDLP, headed by Vladimir Lenin.
-He was a delegate to the 1912 Bolshevik Party Conference held in Prague, where he was elected an alternate member of the governing Central Committee and sent to work inside Russia.
+He served as a delegate at the 4th Congress of the Russian Social Democratic Labour Party, in April 1906, and to the 1912 Bolshevik Party Conference held in Prague, where he was elected an alternate member of the governing Central Committee and sent to work inside Russia.
 He did not become a full member because he was suspected of being an Okhrana agent (the real agent was Roman Malinovsky, a full member).

-Kalinin was arrested for his subversive activities in 1916 during World War I and then freed during the February Revolution of 1917.
+In November 1916, during World War I, while he was again working in a factory in St Petersburg, Kalinin was arrested again and was due to be deported to Siberia, but was freed during the February Revolution of 1917.